emiliensocchi/gcp-hunting/Find Open GCP resources/README.md

 ## Prerequisite

 - gcloud ([instructions](https://cloud.google.com/sdk/docs/install#deb))
-- A user account with read access to all the projects in the environment
+- A user account with read access to all projects in the environment

 ## Usage